aridjayarecipes/cutesrecipes.web.app/content/post/2578-recipe-of-perfect-banana-healthy-topping.md

 1. Take 2 banana

 I am thinking of getting a smoothie machine.
-I&#39;m looking into peanut butter+bananas + chocolate syrup (diet) or something.
+I'm looking into peanut butter+bananas + chocolate syrup (diet) or something.
 Can anyone give some feedback on this?
 Banana oatmeal pancakes made right in the blender!

 <!--inarticleads2-->